 Is there a Nazi Gold Train at Ksiaz Castle?

-Many reports suggest that the Nazi Gold Train was hidden near here and that some of these tunnels were hiding the Polish Gold Train.
-Our guide assured us that there was nothing like that that he knew he had not seen Hitler’s gold train in any of the tunnels.
+Many reports suggest that the Nazi Gold Train was hidden near there and that some of these tunnels were hiding the Polish Gold Train.
+Our guide assured us that there was nothing like that and that he knew he had not seen Hitler’s gold train in any of the tunnels built for the Riese Project.

 Love food?
 Here are all the Polish foods you have to try!